samthiriot/plot-evolutionary-algo/openmole/README.md

 It lists a given directory containing CSV files, joins them into one unique large CSV file, then packages the application with the present application into a zip.

+To use them, copy the content of this directory (at least `interactive_plotting.oms` and the `resources` directory) into your OpenMOLE working directory.

 We show in file [example_plot.oms](./example_plot.oms) an example of usage of the visualisation.

 ```scala